-The Amazon Essentials High Rise is one you'll want in multiple colors so you can pair it with any outfit.
-This Amazon Essentials fits true to size, these pants are a great option for online shopping - no stress on not being able to try them on!
+The Amazon Essentials High Rise Skinny is one you'll want in multiple colors so you can pair it with any outfit.
+With a straight-forward fit that is true to size, these pants are a great option for online shopping - no stress on not being able to try them on!
 We found these to be extremely comfortable when sitting for hours at work while also functioning great when moving around and doing chores at home.
 The material held up to testing better than most other pairs; the seams didn't budge when rubbed with coarse sandpaper, and the material showed little wear on the knees.
 The high waist and stretchy material make for a flattering fit, and this pair has surprisingly deep front pockets.
 They're also an excellent value and come in with multiple styles.

 There weren't many unfavorable aspects to the Amazon Essentials High Rise Skinny.
 The stretchy material (it includes 18% polyester and 3% elastane) means they get a bit sweaty while gardening or doing yard work on a hot day.
 If you're a brand loyalist who cares deeply about the latest trends, the Amazon brand might not pull as much weight as high-fashion brands.
 Overall though, they give an incredible bang for the buck, and are our first choice, as it's the pair you'll dig out of your closet again and again.